Medical helicopter crashes near church; all 4 aboard survive

 UPPER DARBY, Pa.
-(AP) — A pilot crash landed a medical helicopter Tuesday without casualties in a residential area of suburban Philadelphia, miraculously avoiding a web of power lines and buildings as the aircraft fluttered, hit the street and slid into bushes outside a church, authorities and a witness said.
+(AP) — A pilot crash landed a medical helicopter Tuesday without loss of life in a residential area of suburban Philadelphia, somehow avoiding a web of power lines and buildings as the aircraft fluttered, hit the street and slid into bushes outside a church, authorities and witnesses said.

+The aircraft had taken off from out of state.
+It's believed to have encountered mechanical problems during the flight, said a Pennsylvania Emergency Management Agency spokesperson, citing reports from county officials.

-At the crash site, a stop sign on the corner was cleaved in two, appearing to be hit by the helicopter as it came down.
+At the crash site, a stop sign on the corner was cleaved into two and had apparently been hit by the helicopter when it came down.
 The aircraft was on its side in two pieces, just outside the church.
-Insignia indicated it was a medical helicopter.

 He got in his car to go to the hardware store and the helicopter was going in the same direction.
 He said he saw it hit the ground in the middle of the road and slide across the ground until it crashed.

+“I guess the pilot tried to land in a safe area, because it took a bounce on the a ground and fell and, like, slid,” Saunders said.

-It turned on its side and as smoke was coming out.
-He saw people jumping out of the helicopter.
+The helicopter turned on its side and as smoke was coming out, he saw people jumping out of the helicopter.

 “I’m telling my grandkids about this one,” he said.